revbayes/revbayes.github.io/tutorials/biogeo/index.md

-In general, it is possible that certain combinations of phylogeny, biogeography, and paleogeography have zero-valued likelihoods should the epoch model introduce reducible rate matrix structures [see the supplemental of @Buerki2011].
+In general, it is possible that certain combinations of phylogeny, biogeography, and paleogeography have zero-valued likelihoods should the epoch model introduce reducible rate matrix structures [see the supplemental of {% cite Buerki2011 %}].
 The initial MCMC state, however, must have a non-zero probability for it to work properly.
 Although it may not be needed, we will provide tree_init as a starting tree for the tree variable that we will create to be safe.